 The library has Hudson vital statistics, baptismal records from some local churches, and a variety of publications and record books.
 Some items are available for check-out while others must be used inside the library.
 Certain records are available online courtesy of our archives.
-We also have access to the following genealogical databases:
+We also have access to genealogical databases:

-New England Historical Genealogy Society allows you to search for ancestors who lived in the New England Area.
+American Ancestors [In Library only] New England Historical Genealogy Society allows you to search for ancestors who lived in the New England Area.
 Search vital records, tow records, tax/census lists, church, court records and much more.

+GenealogyBank [Outside the library you will be asked to enter your library card number on the NewsBank site.
+Scroll down and select America's GenealogyBank.]
 Find old newspaper articles, obituaries, birth and marriage announcements, photographs and more in 300 years of fully searchable historical newspapers.
 Included are 11,700 books and other printed items, as well as historical documents.

-With over 25,000 books, the entire U.S. Federal Census, PERSI and other expanding collections, HeritageQuest Online provides access to one of the largest collections of genealogy material in the country.
+HeritageQuest Online [Outside the library you will be asked to enter your library card number on the HeritageQuest site] With over 25,000 books, the entire U.S. Federal Census, PERSI and other expanding collections, HeritageQuest Online provides access to one of the largest collections of genealogy material in the country.
 This collection of research materials helps in tracing family history and studying American culture.